 Priti Shah, PHD

-Dr. Priti Shah is a Licensed Psychologist and the Assistant Director of Outreach & Prevention at Seton Hall University.
-She has been working in university mental health for the past 12 years at a number of universities including University of Massachusetts, Amherst and Boston College.
+Dr. Priti Shah is a Licensed Psychologist and Training Director and the Associate Director of Outreach & Prevention at Seton Hall University.
+She has been working in university mental health for the over 15 years at a number of universities including University of Massachusetts, Amherst and Boston College.
 Her role in university mental health involves clinical and supervision responsibilities, directing outcome research, programming, and serving as a consultant to the university community regarding mental health concerns.
-In her tenure as Assistant Director at Seton Hall, she has directed a multitude of successful programs including those geared towards stigma reduction, suicide prevention, the use of digital/social media to create greater accessibility to mental health information, and works actively with student leaders on campus to establish peer-lead educational programs.
+In her tenure initially as Assistant and now Associate Director at Seton Hall, she has directed a multitude of successful programs including those geared towards stigma reduction, suicide prevention, the use of digital/social media to create greater accessibility to mental health information, and works actively with student leaders on campus to establish peer-lead educational programs.
 Dr. Shah also serves as an adjunct professor at Seton Hall University in the Department of Counseling Psychology and Professional Counseling.

 Dr. Shah’s research and clinical interests focus on interpersonal violence, PTSD and trauma, minority mental health, and working with and educating the university community on mental health concerns.
 She has served on the Advisory Board for the Red Flag Campaign, an organization dedicated to the reduction of sexual violence on university campuses.
 Dr. Shah has also published in the areas of child physical and sexual abuse in the South Asian Community and serves on the editorial boards of the Journal for Asian American Psychology and Psychological Services.